[iOS 26.5 Update Note] iPhone 17 Star-Focus Issue Tested Across 5 Units

 ・All five iPhone 17 (non-Pro) units showed unstable focus: only about 9–20% of the shots were “perfectly focused” on stars, even on a tripod.

-1. What the iPhone 17 can look like at its best
+1. What a “good” iPhone 17 frame can look like

 2. The core issue: focus that randomly misses, even on a tripod